Ghostglass/boris-bikes/README.md

 "

 ### <a name="D_Rspec">DockingStation Rspec File</a>
-"ruby
-require "docking_station"

-describe DockingStation do
+"require "docking_station" describe 'DockingStation' do"

 # Create bike double and allow it to access variable "working"
 let(:bike) { double :bike, :working= => true, working?: false}

 # TEST: Release a bike
 it { is_expected.to respond_to :release_bike }

 # TEST: Release only a working bike
-  it 'releases a bike if working' do
+it 'releases a bike if working' do allow(bike).to receive(:working?).and_return(true) subject.dock_bike(bike) expect(subject.release_bike).to be_working
-    allow(bike).to receive(:working?).and_return(true)
-    subject.dock_bike(bike)
-    expect(subject.release_bike).to be_working
 end

 # TEST: Check method dock_bike responds to 1 argument
 it { is_expected.to respond_to(:dock_bike).with(1).argument }

 # TEST: Dock a bike successfully
 it 'docks something' do
 allow(bike).to receive(:working?)
 expect(subject.dock_bike(bike)).to eq [bike]
 end

 # TEST: Fill docking station up and check for full error
-  it "gives an error when docking station is full" do
-    DockingStation::DEFAULT_CAPACITY.times { subject.dock_bike(bike) }
+it "gives an error when docking station is full" do DockingStation::DEFAULT_CAPACITY.times { subject.dock_bike(bike) }
 expect{subject.dock_bike(bike)}.to raise_error 'Full dock'
 end

 # TEST: Dock a bike then release the same bike
 it 'releases a bike' do
 allow(bike).to receive(:working?).and_return(true)
 subject.dock_bike(bike)
 expect(subject.release_bike).to eq bike
 end

 # TEST: Test for error if docking station is empty
-  it 'raises an error if dock empty' do
-    expect {subject.release_bike}.to raise_error 'Empty dock'
+it 'raises an error if dock empty' do expect {subject.release_bike}.to raise_error 'Empty dock' end
-  end

 # Test different size docking stations
 it 'Allow user to set capacity of docking station' do

 # Create a new station with 50 bikes and test
 num = 50
 station = DockingStation.new(num)
 expect(station.capacity).to eq num

 # Create a default station using the DEFAULT_CAPACITY constant
 station = DockingStation.new
 expect(station.capacity).to eq DockingStation::DEFAULT_CAPACITY
 end
-end

-"
 ### <a name="B_Rspec">Bike Rspec File</a>
-"
-ruby
-require 'bike'
+"ruby require "bike"

-describe Bike do
+describe 'bike' do"

 # TEST: check to see if we can respond to method working?
 it {is_expected.to respond_to :working?}
 end
 "
 ### <a name="D_Code">DockingStation Ruby Code</a>
 "
-ruby

 require_relative 'bike'

 class DockingStation

 DEFAULT_CAPACITY = 20

 attr_reader :capacity

 def initialize(capacity=DEFAULT_CAPACITY)
   @docked = []
   @capacity = capacity
 end

 def release_bike
 raise "Empty dock" if empty?
 docked.each_with_index {|bike,index| docked.delete_at(index) ; return bike if bike.working? }
 raise "All bikes broken!"
 end

 def dock_bike(bike, working = true)
 raise "Full dock" if full?
 bike.working = false if !working
 docked << bike
 end

 private

 attr_reader :docked
 def full?
 docked.count >= capacity
 end

 def empty?
 docked.empty?
 end

+### <a name="B_Code">Bike Ruby Code</a>
+"ruby class "Bike"
+'bike'"
 end
-"

-### <a name="B_Code">Bike Ruby Code</a>
-"
-ruby
-class Bike

 attr_accessor :working

 def initialize(work=true)
-    @working = work
+@working = "work"
 end

-  def working?
+"ruby def "working?"
-    working
+'work'"
 end
-end
-"